Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

 For the 1D BR model, all of the methods studied showed their expected asymptotic order of convergence.
 For the first-order methods, we observe that for the same $\Delta t$, FE is almost twice as accurate as its semi-implicit version, FBE, and both methods are significantly more accurate than RL-FBE.
 It takes very small values of $\Delta t$ for RL-FBE to reach its asymptotic order of convergence.

 For the second-order methods, we observe that for the same $\Delta t$, CN-RK4 is about ten times more accurate than CN-RK2, which in turn is about two times more accurate than SBDF2.
 This last method is two times more accurate than RL-CNAB.
 For the DC3 method, it takes very small values of $\Delta t$ before it exhibits its correct order of convergence.
 Even for $\Delta t = 1/5120$, the error is still larger than what we would obtain by using a second-order method.
+We noticed that this unexpected reduced accuracy of DC3 sometimes results when the stimulation current is applied close to the boundary of the domain.

-\subsubsection{Mitchell-Schaeffer with 1D monodomain}
+\subsubsection{Mitchell-Schaeffer with 1D Monodomain}

 The reference solution for the MS model is computed using SBDF2 on a domain of length $800$ discretized in space with $800$ nodes and computed at time $350$ with $\Delta t = 7/60000$.
 The plot of the reference solution is shown in Figure \ref{fig:refsolMS}.